 In prior years revenue raised through the Environment Separate Charge funded a range of environmental management related projects.
-For the 2021-22 financial year Council has determined to expand the scope of the Separate Charge to incorporate foreshore maintenance and coastal management programs, actions and initiatives.
+In the 2021-22 financial year Council determined to expand the scope of the Separate Charge to incorporate foreshore maintenance and coastal management programs, actions and initiatives.

-In the financial year 2021-22 the Environment and Coastal Management Separate Charge will be levied in accordance with section 103 of the Local Government Regulation 2012 and will be applied on a per lot basis and is subject to Council's Farming Concession.
+In the financial year 2022-23 the Environment and Coastal Management Separate Charge will be levied in accordance with section 103 of the Local Government Regulation 2012 and will be applied on a per lot basis and is subject to Council's Farming Concession.

 Charge Code Charge Amount Per Annum

 (RCC Use) Charge Description \$ Charge Basis

-EN04 Environment and Coastal Management 148.92 Per lot
+EN04 Environment and Coastal Management 161.52 Per lot